miapuffia/Packing-Problem/README.md

 ## Uses
 I made this program to determine how many foam boards I needed to mount about 30 posters of mostly unique sizes.
 I figured there's probably some mathematics I could use, but I'm a programmer, not a mathematician, so I wrote a program instead.
 I imagine this program could be used to map out floor plans or any number of other semi-annoying tasks.

+## Note
+This program uses one or more functions from my RobertHelperFunctions package.
+All of those class files are also on GitHub.